Twins vs. Mets: Betting Trends, Records ATS, Home/Road Splits

 Twins vs. Mets: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Carlos Correa and the Minnesota Twins will play Francisco Lindor and the New York Mets on Saturday at Target Field, at 2:10 PM ET.
+A couple of hot hitters, Carlos Correa and Pete Alonso, will try to keep it going when the Minnesota Twins face the New York Mets on Sunday at 2:10 PM ET, at Target Field.

-The Twins are favored in this one, at -150, while the underdog Mets have +125 odds to upset.
-The total is 9 runs for this contest (with -105 odds to go over and -115 odds on the under).
+Bookmakers list the Twins as -200 favorites on the moneyline, while giving the underdog Mets +165 moneyline odds.
+The total is 8.5 runs for this game (with -120 odds on the over and +100 odds to go under).

 Rep your team with officially licensed Twins gear!
 Head to Fanatics to find jerseys, shirts, and much more.